Presenting higher stacks as simplicial schemes: -hypergroupoids

 are all isomorphisms. \end{enumerate} \end{examples}

-\begin{lemma} Given a fibration $f:X \to Y$ and a morphism $g:Y \to Z$ such that $gf$ is a relative $n$-dimensional hypergroupoid, the morphism $f$ must be a relative $n$-dimensional hypergroupoid. \end{lemma} \begin{proof} Existence of the lifts follows from $f$ being a fibration, and uniqueness follows from uniqueness for $gf$. \end{proof}
+\begin{lemma} Given a Kan fibration $f:X \to Y$ and a morphism $g:Y \to Z$ such that $gf: X\to Z$ is an $n$-hypergroupoid over $Z$, the morphism $f$ must be an $n$-hypergroupoid. \end{lemma} \begin{proof} Existence of the lifts follows from $f$ being a fibration, and uniqueness follows from uniqueness for $gf$. \end{proof}